nalgeon/redka/README.md

 RENAME     DB.Key().Rename           Renames a key and overwrites the destination.
 RENAMENX   DB.Key().RenameNotExists  Renames a key only when the target key name doesn't exist.
 SCAN       DB.Key().Scanner          Iterates over the key names in the database.
+TTL        DB.Key().Get              Returns the expiration time in seconds of a key.
+TYPE       DB.Key().Get              Returns the type of value stored at a key.
 ```

 The following generic commands are not planned for 1.0: